-With malice toward none, with charity toward all, the president seeks to binds the wounds of the nation
+With malice toward none, with charity toward all, the president sought to bind the wounds of the nation

 How did Lincoln turn the tide?
 Before the election, Lincoln was seen by Radical Republicans as a timid man who had not provided the stern leadership needed to win the war.
 Democrats viewed him as a vile tyrant who had all but destroyed America by throwing his political enemies, including newspaper editors, in jail without due process and by pressing to make African Americans the social equals of whites.
 Lincoln wrote on August 23, “This morning, as for some days past, it seems exceedingly probable that this Administration will not be re-elected.”
 Sherman’s capture of Atlanta in September finally made it seem the war might be won, and Lincoln was able to persuade the public, as he put it, that “it is not best to swap horses while crossing the river.”
 Finally, he worked very hard to get pro-Lincoln soldiers to the polls.